Stuycs-K/final-project-10-liu-andrew-chen-niki/WORKLOG.md

 Debugging decode method (bug with finding the inverse keyMatrix) Trying to implement different finding inverse method using determinant and adjoint matrix

+### 5/31

+Researched more matrix inverse methods using adjoint and determinant

 ### date y

 info